SafetyWing vs World Nomads 2026 — Which travel health insurance is best for long-term travelers?

 - Emergency Medical Evacuation & Repatriation: 24/7 assistance team, no fixed caps in many EU plans

-- Luggage and electronics: Higher limits than standard, including photo/camera equipment
+- Luggage and electronics: higher limits than standard, including photo/camera equipment

 - Trip cancellation + interruption

-- Adventure activities in Explorer (Abstract):
+- Adventure activities in Explorer (excerpt):

 - Scuba diving, surfing, windsurfing, kitesurfing